 - Spoon the mixture into lightly greased individual pudding basins.
 Cover each loosely with a piece of greased parchment paper.
 Place on a baking tray and bake for 25-30 minutes until well risen and just firm.

 - For the sauce place the cranberries in a saucepan with the water and sugar and heat gently until the cranberries pop and burst and the sauce reduces a little.
 Stir in the butter and continue for a few minutes until the sauce thickens and becomes slightly syrupy.

 - To serve turn out the puddings and pour on a little of the cranberry toffee sauce.
 Serve with thick cream or ice cream and the rest of the sauce.

-To cook one large pudding you will need 1.2litre/2pint basin lightly greased.
-Cover with greased greaseproof paper and tie with string.
+- To cook one large pudding you will need a 1.2-litre/2-pint basin lightly greased.
+Cover with greased parchment paper and tie with string.
 Allow 1½ -2 hours traditional steaming in a large pan of simmering water, topping up with extra water occasionally.